raspberry-pumpkins/hello-akka/README.md

 [INFO] [MyActorSystem-akka.actor.default-dispatcher-2] [akka://MyActorSystem/user/pingActor] In PingActor - received message: pong
 ```

-Have fun building Akka apps on your pi!
+Now you can have fun building Akka apps on your pi!
 Let's get an entire distributed cluster going next ;)